River Street in Savannah, Georgia

 River Street is not your typical street, this street is an entertainment complex within itself.
 It offers dining, art galleries, unique shops, historic landmarks, and more.

-This gallery has graced River Street with its presence since 1975, and showcases local, prominent artists and craftsmen.
+This gallery has graced River Street with its presence since 1975, and showcases local, influential and famed artists and craftsmen.
 It features artwork in almost every medium.
 There are paintings, etchings, wood engravings, unique pottery, raku, gold and silver jewelry, sculpture, photography, and much more.
 This gallery is a favorite amongst visitors and locals alike.

 River Street Gallery

 This gallery is full of paints and prints, handmade jewelry, woodcarvings, one-of-a-kind glassware, and more.